amirulhadi/frontend/README.md

-# Complete Developer Network (CDN)
+# Complete Developer Network (CDN) - Frontend
-Simple app created with Angular, Node.js, and PostgreSql
+Simple app created with Angular and integrate with Node.js, and PostgreSql Can refer to https://github.com/amirulhadi/API-cdn for the API

 ## Table of contents
 * [General info](#general-info)